 The Texas City Management Association (TCMA) meets regularly each year at its annual conference in early summer.
-At this meeting, members discuss developments and current trends in city management and related fields.
+The conference provides educational and networking opportunities.
+Members discuss current trends in city management and related fields.

-Members may reference the Management Messenger, an online newsletter featuring articles about developments in Texas cities, capsule reports of state and federal policy issues, and pertinent happenings within TCMA and the online TCMA Directory, containing biographical information about TCMA members.
+Members receive the Management Messenger monthly.
+This online newsletter features articles about developments in Texas cities, capsule reports of state and federal policy issues, and pertinent happenings within TCMA.
+The TCMA Membership Directory is available online and contains biographical information about TCMA members.
 Other publications available to members are listed in the Publications section.

-The TML Career Center provides a list of positions posted by cities through the state of Texas.
+The TML Career Center provides a list of positions posted by cities throughout the state of Texas.

 TCMA provides support for members in need through telephone calls, articles pertaining to in-transition, waiver of certain TCMA fees, a short-term job bank, and much regional support.

-- TCMA annually awards two Clarence E Ridley Scholarships to graduate students enrolled in a Texas public administration program or closely related field.
+- TCMA annually awards the Clarence E Ridley Scholarship to graduate students enrolled in a Texas public administration program or closely related field.
 The $5,000 scholarship package benefits both the individual ($3,500) and the university ($1,500).

-- TCMA, in conjunction with Texas State University Public Services Academy, offers an annual fellowship to a Texas city manager to attend the entire Barney L. Knight Texas Certified Public Manager (CPM) Program.
-This $4,165 fellowship pays the entire tuition for the program.
+- TCMA, in conjunction with the William P. Hobby Center for Public Service at Texas State University-San Marcos, offers an annual fellowship to a TCMA member to attend the entire Barney L. Knight Texas Certified Public Manager (CPM) Program.
+This $4,865 fellowship pays the entire tuition for the program.

 - The Tom Muehlenbeck Scholarship is a one-time $2,500 scholarship available to a Texas City Management Association member's dependent child who is a high school graduating senior and has been accepted to a Texas college or university.

-- Two annual Leadership Development Scholarships (PDF) are awarded and can be applied to a variety of eligible programs.
+- Leadership Development Scholarships (PDF) are awarded and can be applied to a variety of eligible programs.

-- Five New Professional's Scholarships are awarded annually to assist new local government management professionals attend the TCMA Annual Conference.
+- Scholarships are awarded annually to assist local government management professionals attend the TCMA Annual Conference.